 - Employment/Education

-- · Stress and Trauma
+- Stress and Trauma

-- · Cognitive Skills
+- Cognitive Skills

-- · Co-morbid Conditions
+- Co-morbid Conditions

 - Social Relations

 - Engagement

 - Substance Use

-- · Risk of Harm
+- Risk of Harm

 - Instrumental Activities of Daily Living (IADL)

 BH-HCBS has two tiers of service eligibility.
-The NYS Community Mental Health Eligibility Assessment is an initial assessment used to determine overall BH-HCBS and Tier eligibility.
-Members may be found non eligible.
+The NYS Eligibility Assessment is used to determine overall BH-HCBS and Tier eligibility.
+Members may be found eligible for Tier 1 services, Tier 2 services or not eligible.